Kamran433/MovieAI/README.md

-Sure, here's a README for your GitHub repository:

----

 # MovieAI

 MovieAI is a powerful web application that leverages cutting-edge AI technologies to enhance your movie-watching experience.
 Built with Next14.js, TypeScript, JavaScript, HTML, and CSS, MovieAI provides personalized movie, TV show, and anime recommendations based on plot details, actor names, and other movie-related information.